prebiotic, probiotic, and postbiotic food sources

 Prebiotics are the next most popular, as we’ve learned that certain foods and compounds support probiotics to do their jobs for us.
 And what are those jobs?
 Probiotics make postbiotics, the newest “biotic” on the block.
 As it turns out, postbiotics might be the most revolutionary of them all for our health and wellbeing.

-Here’s an in-depth look at prebiotics, probiotics, and postbiotics—three P’s in a fermented pod.
+Here’s an in-depth look at prebiotics, probiotics, and postbiotics — three P’s in a fermented pod.

 Table of Contents:

 The first thing to know about these three main biotics is that they work in a continuum: prebiotics feed probiotics, which create postbiotics.
-And only one of these, probiotics, are actual living organisms.
+And only one of these, probiotics, are living organisms.
 The prebiotics and postbiotics are the nutrient imports and exports that feed and are produced by probiotics.
 Still with us?
 Let’s dig into each of these equally important biotics separately.

 What Are Prebiotics?